RegulusAlpha/Bonkers/README.md

 # StableCompanion (for now)
-<needs a new name> is a simple manual image captioning program designed to streamline the process of adding captions to your images.
+"needs a new name" is a simple manual image captioning program designed to streamline the process of adding captions to your images.
 This application is built using C# and offers a mostly user-friendly interface for organizing and captioning images effectively.

 ## Features